Cannabis in North Korea

 The legal status of cannabis in North Korea is unclear due to the lack of sources available to the outside world.
 Cannabis for industrial purposes (hemp), which has a low THC, is legal and is widely used in the country for the production of consumer goods.
 As a result of the lack of reliable information on North Korea, myths suggesting the legal or widespread use of marijuana have been spread by some media outlets.
 While officially illegal, there were reports in the early 2010s that authorities often do not enforce drug laws in relation to cannabis.

-According to the Narcotics Control Law of the Democratic People's Republic of Korea (2005), cannabis and hemp resin is listed in Appendix 1 Narcotics, while enantiomers and stereoisomers of THC is listed in Appendix 2 Psychoactive substances with narcotic effects.
+According to the Narcotics Control Law of the Democratic People's Republic of Korea (2005), cannabis and hemp resin is listed in Appendix 1 Narcotics, while enantiomers and stereoisomers of THC are listed in Appendix 2 Psychoactive substances with narcotic effects.

 History

 Early history

 Cannabis was an important crop in ancient Korea, with samples of hempen fabric discovered dating back as early as 3,000 BCE.
 The traditional sambe cloth is made from hemp.